obs145628/calc-ir-jvm/README.md

 ## test-asm-compute

 Basic test of ASM lib to create a compute function with all needed instructions for the compiler, and print the result.

+## test-rust-jni

+Basic test to run Java code from Rust